WordPress/gutenberg/packages/data/README.md

 ### resolveSelect

-Given a store descriptor (also supports legacy calling convention accepting the name of a registered store), returns an object containing the store's selectors pre-bound to state so that you only need to supply additional arguments, and modified so that they return promises that resolve to their eventual values, after any resolvers have ran.
+Given a store descriptor, returns an object containing the store's selectors pre-bound to state so that you only need to supply additional arguments, and modified so that they return promises that resolve to their eventual values, after any resolvers have ran.